tonethar/IGME-330-Spring-2023/notes/wc-1.md

   - register `Hello2` with the browser - and name the custom element `hello-2`
   - modify the CSS so that it is styled the same as `<hello-1>` is
   - add a `<br>` tag and this new element to the `<body>` tag
-- You should now see "Hello Ace Coder" in the browser window (with the CSS styles applied)
+- You should now see "Hey Ace Coder" in the browser window (with the CSS styles applied)

 <hr>